ppratyush09/ppratyush09/README.md

 # 👋 Greetings, fellow wanderers of the digital realm!
 Welcome to my GitHub fortress!

 I’m **Pratyush Pritimay**, a passionate cybersecurity sentinel with over three years of experience safeguarding the cyber frontier.
-My journey began as an eager **Intern Explorer**, delving into the depths of **SOC operations**.
+My journey began as an eager **Intern**, delving into the depths of **SOC operations**.
 Since then, I've leveled up to become a **Threat Analyst**, wielding expertise in:
 - 🛡️ **Digital Forensics**
 - 🔍 **Incident Response**
 - 🎯 **Threat Hunting**